gdi-by/downloadclient/README.md

 GDI-BY DownloadClient

 A Java 8 / JavaFX based desktop client to download geo data.
-This project is an very and experimental stage.
+This project is in a very experimental stage.
 Do not use it by now! :-)

 ## Build